kureha-yamaguchi/reasoning-manipulation/README.md

 ##  Activations

-`cache_activations.py` takes `dataset/refusal_train.csv` and `dataset/non_refusal_train.csv` files and caches residual stream activations for a sweep of layers.
+`utils/cache_activations.py` takes refusal and non-refusal train sets and caches residual stream activations for a sweep of layers.
 Depending on the argument specified in --type, the following is cached:
   - if 'cot': average activation is taken across all cot token activations up to and including </think>
   - if 'baseline': average activation is taken across 3 tokens at the end of prompt
   - if 'prompt': average activation is taken across all prompt token activation up to and including <think>